enkidevs/curriculum/mongodb/intro/crud-2/projection.md

 { "type": "Electric", "power": 453 }
 ```

 ---
 ## Practice

 What is *projection* used for?

 ???

-* `to specify which fields will and which won't be displayed upon executing the query.`
+* To specify which fields will and which won't be displayed upon executing the query.
-* `only to specify which fields will be omitted from the query`
+* Only to specify which fields will be omitted from the query
-* `Only to specify which fields will be displayed upon executing the query`
+* Only to specify which fields will be displayed upon executing the query
-* `To create a new document with the combined fields from all documents in the executed query`
+* To create a new document with the combined fields from all documents in the executed query